Regulation

 Firms Exiting the Market

-Firms choosing not to seek authorisation must wind down their UK cryptoasset activities by September 2026.
+Firms choosing not to seek authorisation must wind down their UK cryptoasset activities before the regime commences on 25 October 2027.
 This includes:

 - Returning client assets